thulieblack/thulieblack/asyncapi-2025-goal.md

    ```

+The community manager will oversee and chair the working group, which includes community builders responsible for building, leading, and running the programs.
+With this structured setup, we will say goodbye to community meetings and hello to the Community WG meeting; this is where we will provide updates on the different programs and the progress the builders are making.

 ## Initiatives and Programs
-We are still dedicated to growing the following initiatives as they foster our communities, growth, sustainability, and development, and we should continue to invest in them.
+We remain committed to supporting the following initiatives as they promote community development, sustainability, and growth.
+We should continue to invest in these programs, which are run and led by outstanding community builders:

+- AsyncAPI Bounty Program - Ash
+- AsyncAPI Grant Program - Thulie & Lukasz
+- AsyncAPI Conference 2025 - Thulie
+- Maintainership Program - Ace
+- AsyncAPI Ambassador Program - Thulie
+- Student Ambassador Program  - Bami
+- Working Groups - Thulie**

 ### 1. AsyncAPI Conf 2025
 I'm pleased with how things went this year and the connections we made through the conference.
 For 2025, we should hold at least 4 conferences each calendar quarter, including an online edition.
 Additionally, with some improvements to do: